sazlin/website/content/articles/2-Creating-a-website-Pelican.md

 	├── pelicanconf.pyc
 	└── publishconf.py

 Before going and creating a first blog post we should get our `pelicanconf.py` file in working order.
-Go ahead and open `pelicanconf.py` in your favorite editor and making the following changes:
+Go ahead and open `pelicanconf.py` in your favorite editor and make the following changes:

-* Change `TIMEZONE` setting to be a value that makes sense for you.
+* Change the `TIMEZONE` setting to be a value that makes sense for you.
 I'm using "US/Pacific" myself.
 * Change the `LINKS` tuple to include only the links that you want to show up on your site (if you want any links)
 * Change the `SOCIAL` tuple to include your Twitter, LinkedIn, GitHub, Facebook, and other social links that you want to show up on your page.
 * The `articles` and `pages` directories that we created previously will be recognized by Pelican automatically, but the `images` directory will not.
 To make sure the `images` directory is recognized and automatically copied into the `output` folder whenever we build the site, we need to add the following: `STATIC_PATHS = ['images',]`.

-Here's what my updated `pelicanconf.py` looks like:
+Here's what my updated `pelicanconf.py` looks like.
+Try creating one with your own links:

+	:::Python
 	#!/usr/bin/env python
 	# -*- coding: utf-8 -*- #
 	from __future__ import unicode_literals